Frequently Asked Questions

 Is my dog supervised during daycare?
 Yes, there are always employees watching and playing with the dogs.

 I have a small dog.
 Will he be safe?
-We have a dedicated area for the small dogs indoors and outdoors.
+We have dedicated areas for the small, medium, and large dogs indoors and outdoors.

 What will my dog do each day?
 Run, play, socialize with friends, play ball and swim in the pools.